- Monitor your Program Evaluation (Degree Audit) online to make sure all graduation requirements are met.

 We ask each student to review their information and inform us of any changes.

-Valpo alumni are extended the courtesy of lifetime access to DataVU and email accounts.
-Please visit the Transcripts page for more information on placing an order.
+Please visit the Transcript page for more information on placing an order.

 Appointments are made at myseniorportrait.com.